 My almost 4 year-old wore the size medium, which fit like a glove (excuse the pun, I couldn’t help myself).
 Lastly, the size large gloves fit kids up to 6 years old.

 Most other kids bike gloves I’ve seen look just like adult bike gloves—in other words, functional but not much fun.
 The ZippyRooz gloves come in cute fabrics that kids respond to.
 Based on comments we’ve gotten from strangers, adults think they are pretty great too.

 The most important thing is that the gloves are comfortable and that your child is going to actually keep them on.
 When my son first tried on the full-finger “alien” gloves, he commented several times that they are “so comfortable, mom.”

 Although I can’t actually try them on myself, the fabric both on top of the hand and at the palm felt buttery soft and flexible.
 Flexibility is important for kids gloves because bulky gloves make rock collecting and raspberry eating pretty tough.

 The ZippyRooz also have a fair amount of padding on the palm, but not so much that they become bulky.
 The half-finger gloves provide more padding than the full-finger gloves.

-If you are looking for bike gloves for your 1-6 year old, look no further than ZippyRooz.
+If you are looking for bike gloves for your toddler or preschooler, look no further than ZippyRooz.
 Cute designs, soft material, and quality construction make these gloves winners.
 Whether you are looking for a half-finger of full-finger glove, ZippyRooz has you covered.